OfficeDev/office-scripts-docs/docs/develop/best-practices.md

 ---
 title: Best practices in Office Scripts
-description: How to prevent common problems and write robust Office Scripts that can handle unexpected input or data. ms.date: 10/01/2022 ms.localizationpriority: medium
+description: How to prevent common problems and write robust Office Scripts to handle unexpected input or data. ms.date: 10/01/2022 ms.localizationpriority: medium
 ---